Costs & Funding

 The participation costs cover all obligatory programme activities and health insurance; they do also include the respective hosting university's obligatory registration and student service fees.
 They do not include room and board as well as other living expenses and travel.
 For required travel read more about our mobility path.

-When applying for EMMIR, applicants are invited to apply for one of a very limited number of Erasmus Mundus scholarship (except if they have benefitted from such a scholarship before).
+When applying for EMMIR, applicants are invited to apply for one of a very limited number of Erasmus+ scholarships (except if they have benefitted from such a scholarship before).
 Applicants will be informed if they are awarded a scholarship with the admission notification.
-Please note that you can only apply for a scholarship if you have completed a first degree (i.a.w. if you are able to document a finalised degree) by the application deadline in December.
+Please note that you can only apply for a scholarship if you have completed a first degree (i.a.w. if you are able to document a finalised degree) by the application deadline in March.
 No exceptions can be made from this rule.

 Other Scholarships and Loans